dotX-Automation/dua-utils/README.md

 **The supported ROS 2 distribution is currently Humble Hawksbill.**

 It is cloned and built as part of the build process of every base unit of [`dua-foundation`](https://github.com/IntelligentSystemsLabUTV/dua-foundation).
+This implies that only the base units of `dua-foundation` automatically offer an environment to build the packages in this repository; everywhere else, dependencies must be manually installed.

 ---